melsonmascarenhas/Small-Web-server/README.md

 *The rules are pretty simple:*

     * The container should serve the contents of a file over http on the port of your choosing
-    * No volume mounts are allowed (Also known as “The Melson's Rule” 😜)
+    * No volume mounts are allowed

 ## Naive Solution